AppleCommander/applecommander.github.io/docs/install.md

 ### Install Java

-If you do not already have Java 8 (or later) installed, you will be required to install one.
+If you do not already have Java 11 (or later) installed, you will be required to install one.

-Fortunately, Oracle maintains a site dedicated to Java at [Java.com](https://java.com/).

-The directions to check which version of Java you have installed is [here](https://java.com/en/download/help/version_manual.xml).
+There are a number of methods to install a Java JVM:
+* From the AdoptOpenJDK site: https://adoptopenjdk.net/
+* On Mac OS X: Using [Homebrew](https://brew.sh/) and installing via `brew install openjdk@11`
+* On Ubuntu Linux: `sudo apt install openjdk-11-jdk`

+These aren't the only options, so do what make sense for you.

+### Mac note

+With the new Macs that have been released, there is a new wrinkle to pay attention to.
+These new Macs can run the old (Intel) code as well as the new Apple Silicon (ARM/aarch64), which can lead to some confusion.
+Either will work.
+But, the JVM and AppleCommander need to match.
+If you install a `x86_64` JVM, be sure to run that version of AppleCommander.

 ### Download AppleCommander